obaratch/websocket.proxy/README.md

 *WARNING: This is a personal & experimental project.
 You may do whatever you want with this but do so at your own risk.*

-WebSocket.Proxy is meant to bridge a legacy http/app server, e.g. Tomcat6,
+WebSocket.Proxy is meant to bridge legacy http/app servers, e.g. Tomcat6,
-and WebSocket-enabled browser, e.g. Chrome, Firefox, etc.
+and WebSocket-enabled browsers, e.g. Chrome, Firefox, etc.

 ## Dependency
 node.js